MicrosoftDocs/win32/desktop-src/SecProv/getphysicalpresencetransition-win32-tpm.md

-﻿---
+---
-Description: 'Indicates the user action that is needed to perform the Trusted Platform Module (TPM) physical presence operation.
-Use the SetPhysicalPresenceRequest method to request an operation.' ms.assetid: 'abbd9702-c3a7-468a-bc83-2b7739d0b7bf'
+Description: Indicates the user action that is needed to perform the Trusted Platform Module (TPM) physical presence operation.
+Use the SetPhysicalPresenceRequest method to request an operation. ms.assetid: abbd9702-c3a7-468a-bc83-2b7739d0b7bf
-title: 'GetPhysicalPresenceTransition method of the Win32\_Tpm class'
+title: GetPhysicalPresenceTransition method of the Win32\_Tpm class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GetPhysicalPresenceTransition method of the Win32\_Tpm class